 Dark blue suit with a solid white or solid French/light blue long sleeve shirt.
 No questions asked.
 You can wear this ANYWHERE.
 You might not be making the biggest fashion statement with this combo, but you aren’t there to make a fashion statement.
 You aren’t going to stick out in a good way, or a bad way.
 You aren’t going to offend anyone with this.
 Below is what will show “polish”.

 Make sure the interview suit fits.
 I mean fits really well.
 You will need to spend a few extra bucks, but make sure the sleeves are the right length, the shoulders are right, and the buttons can be buttoned and are not too tight.
-(There is no way anyone can buy a suit off the rack and it will “fit”.
-Call the store tailor over) There is NOTHING worse than seeing anyone in an ill-fitting suit or something that looks like their father gave them, especially in an interview.
+(Most clothing shops will make alterations for no cost or minimal cost these days) There is NOTHING worse than seeing anyone in an ill-fitting suit or something that looks like their father gave them, especially in an interview.
 Don’t think that a 1/4 inch or 1/2 inch won’t make a difference in arm length.
 It will.
 The folks making the decisions will notice.
 If you are constantly grabbing your cuffs on your shirt or jacket, they are TOO long.

 Last I heard, Mens Warehouse will tailor for free.
 You don’t have to spend 1000.00 for a suit.
 You can spend 300.00 but if it fits well, you can look like a million dollars.
 Spend as much as your budget will allow.
 Consider it an investment in your career and realize it can make a difference in your final offer.
 Picture two equally qualified candidates standing side by side.
 One in a well-fitted suit, and the other rumpled and disheveled.
 Who is going to get the offer?
 The higher salary?